ranga2k13/CityConnectorProject/README.md

 (or)

-using the Maven Wrapper
+Using the Maven Wrapper

-in Linux/Unix Environment
+In Linux/Unix Environment

 ```
 ./mvnw test